martintuando/How-does-Social-Media-Prevalence-Influence-Mental-Health-Outcomes--An-Empirical-Analysis/data/README.md

-Master's Thesis: Social Media and Mental Health at the U.S. County Level
+How does Social Media Prevalence
+Influence Mental Health Outcomes?
+An Empirical Analysis

 This repository contains the replication package, empirical workflow, and analysis scripts for a Master's thesis examining the causal impact of social media exposure on mental health across $3,108$ U.S. counties.